sdaschner/sdaschner/README.md

 Previously, I used to work for IBM as Lead Java Developer Advocate, and I've been recognized as a [Java Champion](https://dev.java/community/jcs/), Oracle Developer Champion, and JavaOne Rockstar.

 Another passion of mine is the topic of developer productivity.
-I'm the creator and co-founder of DayCaptain 🧑‍✈️ (@DayCaptainApp), a developer-focused tool for prioritizing and managing one's time better.
+I'm the creator and co-founder of [DayCaptain](https://daycaptain.com) 🧑‍✈️ [@DayCaptainApp](https://github.com/DayCaptainApp), a developer-focused tool for prioritizing and managing one's time better.

 If you're curious to what I'm doing, you can check out my [YouTube channel](https://www.youtube.com/channel/UCG21GE2Go3vkj7mrs675ysA), [Twitter @DaschnerS](https://twitter.com/DaschnerS), [blog](https://blog.sebastian-daschner.com), and [podcast](https://anchor.fm/effective-developer).